Vahagn Hayrapetyan: Biography

-Vahagn took part in many international jazz festivals - Jazz Jamboree, St. Petersburg International Jazz Festival, Moscow vocal International Jazz Festival, New Orleans Jazz Fest du Maurier, Montreal Jazz Festival etc.
+Vahagn took part in many international jazz festivals – Jazz Jamboree, St. Petersburg International Jazz Festival, Moscow vocal International Jazz Festival, New Orleans Jazz Fest du Maurier, Montreal Jazz Festival etc.

 Since 1980's Vahagn is the leader of his Jazz Trio and Quartet in Yerevan, since 1998 he is the pianist and keyboard player of Armenian Navy Band.
-In 2004 he created his own band “Katuner” (the "Cats").
+In 2004 he created his own band "Katuner" (the "Cats").

-Vahagn Hayrapetyan's first solo album “Singin” and Swingin” was recorded in 2010.
+Vahagn Hayrapetyan's first solo album "Singin" and Swingin" was recorded in 2010.

 Vahagn often performs in Moscow jazz clubs 'Esse'.
 He performs with Russian jazz musicians such as Igor and Oleg Butman, Sergey Golovnya, Yakov Okun, Sergey Vasilyev, Pavel Temofeev, Peter Vostokov and others.
-He also collaborateս with Russia's jazz pianist Daniil Kramer and their first duo album “ Live in Yekaterinburg” was released in 2013.
+He also has collaborated with Russia's jazz pianist Daniil Kramer and their first duo album "Live in Yekaterinburg" was released in 2013.

 Vahagn has also been teaching jazz in Yerevan, Syria, Iran, Lebanon and Jordan.

 Movies

 Vahagn is the author of the sound tracks for movies: